-- i) What has been the project's ability to adapt and evolve based on continuous lessons learned and the changing development landscape in regards to the Output 1?
-Please account for factors both within the AE/EE and external. - ii) Can any unintended or unexpected positive or negative effects be observed as a consequence of the Output 1 activities? - iii) What factors have contributed to the unintended results in the Output 1 delivery? - iv) Do any of the unintended results in the Output 1 delivery constitute a major change?8 i) What are the Output 1 lessons learned, failures/lost opportunities to date?
-What might have been done better or differently?
+- i) What has been the project's ability to adapt and evolve based on continuous lessons learned and the changing development landscape?
+Please account for factors both within the AE/EE and external. - ii) Can any unintended or unexpected positive or negative effects be observed as a consequence of the project's interventions? - iii) What factors have contributed to the unintended outcomes, outputs, activities, results?

+iv) Do any of the unintended results constitute a major change?9